-When the interview is complete, or you have made every effort to conduct an interview, and you have re-checked the questionnaire for consistency, possible missing information, clarity, etc., you must sign on the line.
+When the interview is complete, or you have made every effort to conduct an interview, and you have re-checked the questionnaire for consistency, possible missing information, clarity, etc., sign the questionnaire by entering your FULL NAME and ESO ID Number in the field provided.
 This is your verification that the questionnaire has been completed as instructed and to the best of your ability.
-Sign the questionnaire by entering your FULL NAME in the appropriate field.